citoki/ui5-mvc-xml-onepager/README.md

 In the script section with controller definition you can enter all the logic.

 Some model data can be entered in line 42.

-## One pager setup without bower
-Have a look in this branch [ui5-resources-online](https://github.com/citoki/ui5-mvc-xml-onepager/tree/ui5-resources-online)